 I was on the phone with a sensitive friend who promised to call her legislator.
 I later asked how it went and she said she just had too much to do taking care of her family and avoiding wifi.
 Another said she was going to change things basically through meditation and spirituality.
 Now, lots of people I have no idea what they do and others even donate or say thank you.
 But when I hear this from just 2 people who I know can take action, I feel betrayed.
 Politics is personal.

 Substantive change can come through the courts or legislative action, and neither is certain.

 The courts are just as afraid as legislators to take action, and for this reason, we must take a radically strong stand.
 We must ask and make demands.

 I know sometimes we are sick and simply can’t do what needs to be done.
 But when we can, we should be able to make a sacrifice and take a strong stand.

 Asking for a commission to study the issue is not a strong stand.

 Asking for an opt out of smart meters is not a strong stand.

-We can make small requests such as opt outs. (the commission bill needs revision).
-Compromise still is a way of moving the dial.
+We can make small requests such as opt outs (and by the way, the commission bill needs revision).
+Compromise is a way of moving the dial.

 However, we can’t just ask for compromise.
 We can’t just ask to fix one detail, smart meters, and be railroaded by 5G antennas outside our windows or a block of smart meters on our wall.